signalfx/integrations/collectd-varnish/README.md

 # ![](https://github.com/signalfx/integrations/blob/master/collectd-varnish/img/integrations_varnish.png) Varnish collectd Plugin

-_This is a directory consolidate all the metadata associated with the Varnish collectd plugin.
+_This is a directory that consolidates all the metadata associated with the Varnish collectd plugin.
 The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd/blob/master/src/varnish.c)_

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)